acenet-arc/cloud_from_a_to_z/_episodes/08-day1-security-updates.md

 Any computer connected to the Internet is vulnerable to attacks.
 One of the easiest ways to help protect your cloud VM against these attacks is applying updates regularly.

-Connect from your workstation via SSH to the VM that you created in the previous episode.
+If you are not already connected from your workstation via SSH to the VM that you created in the previous episode do so now.
 For review, that should look something like this:
 ~~~
 [you@yourworkstation]$ ssh -i <your_priv_key> ubuntu@<your_floating_ip>
 ~~~